Garden Ring: Zemlyanoy Val

-When the Time of troubles ended, instead of rebuilding Skorodom, the government of Mikhail Romanov replaced it with a new, taller rampart known as Zemlyanoy Val (Земляной Вал, Earth Rampart), completed in 1630–1638.
+When the Time of Troubles ended, instead of rebuilding the Skorodom, the government of Mikhail Romanov replaced it with a new, taller rampart known as Zemlyanoy Val (Земляной Вал), completed in 1630–1638.
 Its name survives in present-day Zemlyanoy Val Street (former Chkalov Street) in the south-eastern segment of Garden Ring.

 Instead of towers, the Rampart had 34 gates for passage.
-As a defense measure, Streltsy slobodas were located next to these gates, especially in southern Yakimanka and Zamoskvorechye Districts.
-While effective against Tatar raiders, the Streltsy were politically destabilizing.
-After the Streltsy Uprising of 1698, Peter I arranged mass executions of Streltsy on the Earth Rampart, hanging 36 soldiers at each of Zamoskoverchye gates and 56 at Taganka gates; the remainder of the Streltsy were disbanded by the end of Peter's reign.
-In 1683–1718, the Rampart served as Moscow customs border; traders, evading taxation, set numerous markets right outside of city gates; the last of these, Zatsepa Market, was closed in the 1970s.
+As a defense measure, slobodas of the streltsy were located next to these gates, especially in southern Yakimanka and Zamoskvorechye Districts.
+While effective against Tatar raiders, the streltsy were politically destabilizing.
+After the streltsy uprising of 1698, Peter I arranged mass executions of the streltsy on the Earth Rampart, hanging 36 soldiers at each of Zamoskoverchye gates and 56 at Taganka gates; the remainder of the streltsy were disbanded by the end of Peter's reign.
+From 1683 to 1718, the Rampart served as the Moscow customs border; traders, evading taxation, set numerous markets right outside of city gates; the last of these, Zatsepa Market, was closed in the 1970s.
 Eventually, Peter I lifted this taxation in 1722, but it resumed in the 1730s at the new city border, Kamer-Kollezhsky Val.

-The rampart lost its military value in the 18th century; in fact, many segments of the rampart were built out with private and state properties, including the triumphal Red Gates and a similar triumphal arch in Triumphalnaya Square (continuously rebuilt in 1721, 1731, 1742, 1762 and 1775).
-In the same 1775, local authorities entertained the idea of restoring the rampart but were set back by the number of state institutions that had to be demolished.
-The Fire of Moscow (1812) destroyed these properties, so nothing stood in the way of city development plans.
+The rampart lost its military value in the 18th century; in fact, many segments of the rampart were built out with private and state properties, including the triumphal Red Gates and a similar triumphal arch in Triumfalnaya Square (continuously rebuilt in 1721, 1731, 1742, 1762 and 1775).
+In 1775, the local authorities entertained the idea of restoring the rampart but were set back by the number of state institutions that had to be demolished.
+The 1812 fire destroyed these properties, so nothing stood in the way of city development plans.